abinit/abinit/doc/tutorial/eph4zpr.md

 $T$ obtained for different numbers of bands.
 A similar behaviour is observed also for the linearized equation.

-The results are quite disappointing in the sense that the QP corrections are far from converged!
+The results are quite disappointing in the sense that the QP gaps are far from being converged and the convergence rate is even worse if we look at the QP energies (the same behaviour is observed in $GW$).
 A more careful (and expensive) convergence study would reveal that 300 bands are needed.
 This computation, although feasible, would be too costly for a tutorial and is therefore left as an extra exercise.
 In the next section, we will see that the EPH code provides a much more efficient algorithm